 Illustrated by case studies of large-scale API pioneers, the talk will focus specifically on the unique issues enterprises face when opening APIs and will feature best practices, lessons learned, and essential benchmarks for success.

-Sam Ramji brings over 15 years of industry experience in enterprise software, product development, and open source strategy.
-Prior to Sonoa, Ramji led open source strategy across Microsoft.
-He was a founding member of the AquaLogic product team and has built large-scale enterprise and Web-scale applications, leading the Ofoto engineering team through its acquisition by Kodak.
-Other experience includes hands-on development of client, client-server and distributed applications on Unix, Windows and Macintosh at companies ranging from Broderbund to Fair Isaac.
-Sam holds a Bachelor of Science degree in Cognitive Science from the University of California at San Diego, and is a member of the Institute for Generative Leadership.
+Mr. Ramji has built large-scale enterprise and Web-scale applications, leading the Ofoto engineering team through its acquisition by Kodak.
+His other experience includes leading engineering teams to build large-scale applications on open source software, as well as hands-on development of client, client-server and distributed applications on Unix, Windows and Macintosh at prior companies.
+He is a Member of the Institute for Generative Leadership.
+Sam holds a Bachelor of Science degree in Cognitive Science from the University of California at San Diego.

 Comments on this page are now closed.